Hannah White Log House

 The Hannah White Log House is an historic home which is located in West Whiteland Township, Chester County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 The original owner of the land on which this historic home was built was John Willday (1768-1795).
 The house was built in 1795, and is a two-story, three-bay, red oak log structure with a full basement.
 The logs are covered with stucco.

-It was listed on the National Register of Historic Places in 1984.